fncbook/fnc/chapter5/fd-converge.md

 ```{index} ! order of accuracy; of a finite-difference formula
 ```
 (definition-fd-converge-ooa)=
-::::{proof:definition} Order of accuracy of a finite-difference formula If the truncation error of a finite-difference formula satisfies $\tau_f(h)=O(h^m)$ for a positive integer $m$, then $m$ is the **order of accuracy** of the formula.
+::::{prf:definition} Order of accuracy of a finite-difference formula If the truncation error of a finite-difference formula satisfies $\tau_f(h)=O(h^m)$ for a positive integer $m$, then $m$ is the **order of accuracy** of the formula.
 ::::